iden3/docs/mkdocs/docs/index.md

 # Iden3 Docs

-Welcome to the documentation site of the Iden3 project, future-proof tech stack for self-sovereign identity.
+Welcome to the documentation site of the Iden3 project, a future-proof tech stack for self-sovereign identity.

 ---